HappyFrowl/documentation/Linux/IdentityAndAccessManagement.md

 **Attributes**
 * Attributes are a POSIX style of adding security to files
 - `lsattr`
-  - list attibutes of files and directories
+  - list attributes of files and directories
   - Of the ones mentioned below, the `immutable` attribute is one of the most used
   - Many other ones are not supported or used any more